meavia-jing/sBlot/Documentation/Sblot Documentation.md

 ## 1 Introduction <a name="introduction"></a>

 This document explains how to use sBlot - a software package designed to provide visualization functions for the package sBayes.
-Users can create four main types of plots with this package:
+Users can create five main types of plots with this package:

 1. Maps
 2. Weight plots
 3. Preference plots
-3. DIC plots
+4. DIC plots
-4. Pie plots
+5. Pie plots

 Before plotting, users need to provide a config file (config_plot.JSON) where they define the plotting setup and specify the file path to the sBayes results ([Part 2.1](#configresult)) and the data used for analysis ([Part 2.2](#configdata)).
 More details about how to plot different types of figures are given below.